StefanBodoarca/books/java-persistence-with-spring-data-and-hibernate/ch5 - Mapping persistent classes/README.md

 }
 ```

-A POJO is immutable if no public setter methods for any properties of the class are
+A POJO is immutable if no public setter methods for any properties of the class that are
 exposed—all values are set in the constructor.
 Hibernate or Spring Data JPA using
 Hibernate as a provider should access the fields directly when loading and storing
 instances.
 We talked about this earlier in this chapter: **if the @Id annotation is on a